xqbf/counting-triangles/README.md

 'A': generate different-length query intervals and the setting of duration is default.

 'B': generate different-duration query intervals and the setting of interval length is default.

+Note that options 'A' and 'B' will generate multiple query files since they sweep over a set of predefined interval lengths (for A) or durations (for B), and create a separate query file for each parameter setting.

 The command of running these codes (after using the makefile to compile):